Skip to main content

 Use Drill4J CI/CD Integration Plugin for Maven and Gradle#

 Use cases: when application (or certain classes of application) is launched with Maven or Gradle.
-Thats most often the case with Unit tests.
+That's most often the case with Unit tests.

 Drill4J CI/CD Integration Plugin automatically downloads agent files and passes required parameters to Java.